nodemcu/nodemcu-firmware/docs/en/modules/sjson.md

 - `opts` an optional table of options.
 The possible entries are:
     - `depth` the maximum encoding depth needed to encode the table.
 The default is 20 which should be enough for nearly all situations.
     - `null` the string value to treat as null.
     - `metatable` a table to use as the metatable for all the new tables in the returned object.
+See the metatable section in the description of `sjson.decoder()` above.

 ####Returns
 Lua table representation of the JSON data